INTRODUCTION

 This website may provide links to other World Wide Web sites or resources.
 Because this website has no control over such sites and resources, it is not responsible for the availability of such external sites or resources, and does not endorse and is not responsible or liable for any content, advertising, products, or other materials on or available from such sites or resources.
 This website shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such site or resource

-This website respects the intellectual property of others and asks from all its visitors to do the same.
+This website respects the intellectual property of others and asks from its visitors to do the same.
 If you believe that your work has been used in a way that constitutes copyright infringement, please notify me immediately in order to remove the material in question.

 Contact the webmaster at: mmichai@yahoo.com